 Federal PLUS Loans for Parents

-Parents may borrow up to the cost of their student's attendance each year, minus any financial assistance the student is already receiving.
-PLUS loans have a fixed interest rate of 7.9%.
+Parents may borrow up to the student's Cost of Attendance (COA), minus any financial assistance the student is already receiving.
+Direct PLUS loans have a fixed interest rate.
 Interest begins accruing on the loan immediately after the first disbursement and continues to accrue until the principal balance is paid in full.

 To apply for a Direct PLUS Loan, the student must complete the Free Application for Federal Student Aid.
 Additional paperwork will need to be completed by the parent.
 Check with the student’s financial aid office to determine the specific process to follow.